Pohela Boishakh (Bangla New Year) Date – Friday, 14 April, 2023 in Bangladesh

 It is arranged all over the country and continues for at least a week.
-There are a wide range of products and activities that make the fair an attraction to all age groups.
-From home accessories to anything and everything that speaks Bengali authenticity, find their way to here.
+A wide range of products and activities make the fair attractive to all age groups.
+Find their way here, from home accessories to anything and everything that speaks Bengali authenticity.
 One of the fun aspects of the Boishakhi Mela is the joy ride like the Merry-Go-Round and Ferris wheel.
-The ones seen in this fair are different in that these are much smaller with a simpler structure made out of wood and bamboo and lacking engines to run them.
-In stead, two or more men stand beside these rides to push.
+The ones seen in this fair are different in that they are much smaller, with a simpler structure made of wood and bamboo and lacking engines to run them.
+Instead, two or more men stand beside these rides to push.

 |Fair in Pohela Boishakh|

-In the front yard and staircases, miniature Aalponas or Rangolies, traditional designs, are drawn using bright colors like red, green, blue and yellow as well as powdered rice.
-Drawing gigantic Aalponas in the main streets and walls all nightlong is one fun activity where both male and female participates.
+In the front yard and staircases, miniature Aalponas or Rangolies, traditional designs, are drawn using bright colors like red, green, blue,and yellow, as well as powdered rice.
+Drawing gigantic Aalponas on the main streets and walls all night long is one fun activity in which both males and females participate

 Pohela Baishakh 1421 adorned with Airtel Alpona

 It is the ritual of closing the old Ledger and opening a new one with new entries on Pohela Boishakh.
-Traders involved in gold, clothing or food business send out invitations to old customers and entertain them with sweets.
+Traders involved in the gold, clothing, or food business send out invitations to old customers and entertain them with sweets.

 On the 1st day of Pohela Boishakh,businessmen greets their customers with sweets, commence a “Halkhata”(new ledger)& lock their old ones.
 Source:Star file photo

-Rural sports such as Nouka Baich (boat race), Kite flying, Bull Racing, and flying pigeons are among the more popular ones.
+Rural sports such as Nouka Baich (boat race), Kite flying, Bull Racing, and flying pigeons are popular.